 Sumata Gorge and Oikawa Railway

-Get away from screens, the pressures of everyday life and escape the crowds by jumping on a classic steam locomotive, exploring the green tea fields, steep gorges, soaking in the local hot springs and enjoying Japanese hospitality at one of the many Ryokan – it is a simple journey into nature that will take your breath away.
+Escape from the digital screens, the pressures of everyday life and the crowds by first jumping on a classic steam locomotive, exploring the green tea fields, steep gorges, soaking in the local hot springs and enjoying Japanese hospitality at one of the many Ryokan.
+It is a simple journey into nature that will take your breath away.

 The journey begins at Kanaya Station – just 30 minutes from Shizuoka Station or 15 mins from Kakegawa Station on the Tokaido Line.
 Here you can pick up an Oigawa Railway pass – a 2-day ticket that can be used on the Main Line, the Ikawa Line and the Sumatakyo Bus Line giving you the freedom to jump on and off the train at anytime along the journey and enjoy the scenic stops along the way.